FrezsSec/SOC-Automation-Environment-Setup-with-Wazuh-TheHive-and-Shuffle/README.md

 **Steps:**

-1.I'll start by building our Wazuh server.
+1. I'll start by building our Wazuh server.
 To do this, click on the "Create" button in the top right corner on DigitalOcean.
 Select "Droplet" from the dropdown menu.
 Next, choose the region closest to your location.

 ![10](https://github.com/FrezsSec/Setting-Up-SOC-Automation-with-Wazuh-TheHive-and-Shuffle/assets/173344802/8f50caa0-e4e1-451a-aff6-3c44704f7193)